aws-amplify/docs/docs/lib/restapi/fragments/flutter/getting-started/11_amplifyInit.md

 amplify push
 ```

-Upon completion, `amplifyconfiguration.json` should be updated to reference provisioned backend storage resources.
+Upon completion, `amplifyconfiguration.dart` should be updated to reference provisioned backend storage resources.
 Note that these files should already be a part of your project if you followed the [Project setup walkthrough](~/lib/project-setup/create-application.md).

 <amplify-callout warning>